How to get a work permit in Thailand

 Already got a job lined up, or are you exploring potential opportunities in one of Southeast Asia's most renowned locations?

-Our guide will take you through the steps to obtain visas and work permits in Thailand.
+Our guide will take you through the steps on how to apply for a work permit in Thailand.

-As outlined by Thailand’s Ministry of Labour, a work permit is a Thai legal document that states the foreign worker's position, occupation, and the company he or she is working with.
+As outlined by Thailand’s Ministry of Labour, a work permit is a Thai legal document that states the foreign worker's position, occupation, and the company they are working with.

-There are currently two primary requirements for expatriates interested in working in Thailand.
+There are currently two primary work permit requirements for expatriates interested in working in Thailand.

 • First, you must apply for a Non-Immigrant Visa Category “B” visa to enter Thailand.